tusharf5/tusharsharma.dev/content/posts/2020-08-30/index.md

 ![SSM Parameters For A Better CloudFormation Experience](./solved.png)

-We were quite happy with the results, the only thing left to figure out was how will different applications know what is the Param Store key of a particular resource and what are all the Param Store values that can be accessed.
+We were quite happy with the results, the only thing left to figure out was that how will different applications know what is the Parameter Store key of a resource that it wants to access.

-This was an easy solution.
-We were already using a shared npm package across different projects so we created a JSON object in it which lists all the resources and their Store keys.
+This was fairly easy as we were already using a shared npm package across multiple projects so we exported a JSON object in that package which lists all the resources and their keys.

 ```js
 // private npm package "@org/shared-package"